top of page

 Best Interest of the Child Standard

 However, the presumption is not automatic.
 Either parent may present evidence showing that equal time-sharing would not be in the child’s best interest due to safety concerns, developmental needs, instability, distance between homes, or other significant factors.
-The court must still evaluate the full set of best-interest considerations before deciding on a final arrangement.
+The court must still look at all of the best-interest considerations before deciding on a final arrangement.

 Judges look at many aspects of a child’s life, including: